Hanna Jaff

 Hanna, Marchioness of Guadiaro (born Hanna Jazmin Jaff Bosdet; November 4, 1986) is an American-born Mexican television personality who runs the non-profit Jaff Foundation for Education.
 She is married to Francisco de Borja Queipo de Llano y Campomanes, 6th Marquess of Guadiaro and eldest son of the 12th Count of Toreno and Grandee of Spain.

 Early life

 Hanna Jaff was born in San Diego, California.
 She is a paternal descendant of the Jaff tribe and a maternal descendant of Carlos Henry Bosdet.
-The Jaff tribe is a dynasty with a history of over 900 years and a population of four million members.
+The Jaff tribe is a Kurdish dynasty with a history of over 900 years and a population of four million members.
 Her grandfather, Dawood Beg Jaff, was the former leader of the tribe.

 After graduating high school in San Diego, Jaff completed a Bachelor of Arts degree in Psychology from the National University.
 She later completed a Master's degree in International Relations at the Harvard Extension School in Cambridge, Massachusetts.
 Additionally, she intermittently attended La Sorbonne in Paris, King's College in London, and Columbia University in New York for extended programs both during and after completing her degrees.